-Learning Keeps Going - Coronavirus is posing unprecedented challenges to educators around the globe.
-To help you keep the learning going, a coalition of education organizations has curated free tools, strategies, and best practices for teaching and learning online.
+Learning Keeps Going - To help you keep the learning going this summer, a coalition of education organizations has curated free tools, strategies, and best practices for teaching and learning online.

-Smithsonian Education Guide - The Smithsonian has compiled and sorted events and activities sorted by grade level and topics that can be used by care givers to support distance learning for students.
+Smithsonian Education Guide - The Smithsonian has compiled and sorted events and activities sorted by grade level and topics that can be used by care givers to support summer enrichment learning for students.

 Maine Historical Society Virtual Learning Hub - Learn about Maine history and try an activity in ten minutes or less!
 You can also explore their online exhibits.

 Osher Map Library: Maps at Home - These resources can be used to teach students about mapping conventions, continents, oceans, and other landforms; or they can be examined more in depth to explore the progression of geographical knowledge in the western world and the beliefs and values that dominated western worldviews from the Renaissance to the modern era.

 National Museum of American History: Distance Learning Plans - Check out these learning collections that feature step by step learning at different grade levels to help students learn about American history.

 PBS NewsHour: Distance Learning - Use these teacher-produced resources and lesson plans to create your own learning for your children.
 PBS keeps this document updated, especially around current events and has five sections to choose from, plus additional resources.